fortunecookies/overview/README.md

 # Introduction to FortuneCookies
 Who says you can't buy good fortune?

-FortuneCookies is a game.
-info
-info
-info
+FortubeCookies are part game, art, and luck on Ethereum.

+FortuneCookies is a game and the objective is luck.
+Players collect digital FortuneCookies to earn GoodFortune on Ethereum.
+GoodFortune is a form of digital luck that allows players to exhibit special powers in others applications.

 FortuneCookies is art.
-info
-info
-info
+Each FortuneCookie batch is designed in collaboration with a special artist.
+Everything from the number of FortuneCookies produced, to the surprise inside, info info info